-Floating licensing or concurrent licensing is a software licensing model in which an amount of licenses are shared among a larger number of authorized users or installations.
-Contrary to the named software licensing model, in which a named user or installation has guaranteed access to the software application, floating relies on a central license server which restricts the number of users simultaneously accessing the application.
-If all licenses are in use, a new user trying to access the application has to wait until somebody else disconnects.
+Floating licensing, also known as concurrent licensing, is a flexible software licensing model where a limited number of licenses are shared among a larger pool of authorized users or installations.
+Unlike the named licensing model, where a specific user or installation has guaranteed access to the software, floating licenses depend on a central license server.
+This server regulates the number of users who can simultaneously access the software.
+Once all licenses are in use, any additional users attempting to access the application must wait until a license becomes available.

 VENDOR vs LICENSEE

-While some vendors offer either floating or named licensing (per customer), modern software licensing-as-a-service solutions enable mixing them, which means that a customer can buy named licenses in order to provide guaranteed access to power users and floating licenses for non-power users, taking advantage of both models.
+While some vendors offer either floating or named licenses, modern software licensing-as-a-service platforms allow for a hybrid approach.
+This enables customers to combine both models, using named licenses for guaranteed access by power users and floating licenses for non-power users, thereby maximizing cost efficiency and flexibility.

 DESKTOP APPS